ramosrenzo/COVID-LLM/README.md

 ```python
 python run_embedding.py
 ```
-The build script `run.py` handles training, testing, and plotting AUROC and AUPRC scores.
+The build script `run.py` handles training, testing, and plotting of AUROC and AUPRC scores.
 Use a target argument to specify which part of the pipeline to execute:

 - `all` - Runs training, testing, and plotting.
 If your system runs out of memory during testing, consider running the `test` target separately.